-Total Credits Required: 136 Units
+Total Credits Required: 140 Units

-The New York Film Academy Bachelor of Fine Arts (BFA) in Filmmaking is a 9conservatory-based, full-time semester undergraduate study The program. curriculum is designed to immerse gifted and energetic prospective filmmakers in all aspects of the discipline.
+The New York Film Academy Bachelor of Fine Arts (BFA) in Filmmaking is a 9- semester conservatory-based, full-time undergraduate study program.
+The curriculum is designed to immerse gifted and energetic prospective filmmakers in all aspects of the discipline.
 The New York Film Academy Bachelor of Fine Arts in Filmmaking provides a creative setting with which to challenge, inspire, and perfect the talents of its student body.
 Students follow an intensive curriculum and achieve multiple learning goals.